yeokm1/pi-radio/README.md

 ```

-To enable read-write temoporarily to do say an update, just run `./readwrite.sh` .
+To enable read-write temporarily to do say an update, just run `./readwrite.sh` .